 (e) facilities that provide care exclusively to school age children are not required to take (b) and (c);

-(3) Within 90 days of hire, teacher orientation which includes the following training must be completed:
+(3) Within 90 days of hire, the following training must be completed as part of teacher orientation:

 (a) prevention and control of infectious diseases, including immunization;